 As parents, we’re wired to respond when our babies cry.
-Our soothing methods vary, but we may try breast-feeding, skin-to-skin contact, soothing sounds, or gentle movement to calm a baby who’s upset.
+Our soothing methods vary.
+We may try breastfeeding, skin-to-skin contact, soothing sounds, or gentle movement to calm a baby who’s upset.

-First, let’s take a look at the unusual sleep patterns of babies — it’s a likely culprit if your baby cries while he’s still asleep.
+Below, we’ll look at the unusual sleep patterns of babies.
+Sleep patterns are a likely culprit if your baby cries while they’re still asleep.
 Having a better idea of the cause behind these nighttime disruptions makes it easier to figure out the best way to handle them.

-Babies can be restless sleepers, especially when they’re new.
-Thanks to those little internal clocks that aren’t fully functioning just yet, newborns can sleep somewhere between 16 and 20 hours every day, but that breaks down into lots of napping.
+Babies can be restless sleepers, especially when they’re newborns.
+Thanks to those little internal clocks that aren’t fully functioning yet, newborns can sleep somewhere between 16 and 20 hours every day.
+However, that breaks down into lots of napping.

 Babies, especially newborns, spend about half of their sleeping hours in the rapid eye movement (REM) stage of sleep.
 REM sleep is also known as active sleep, and it’s characterized by a few common traits:

 - Your baby’s arms and legs may jerk or twitch.

 - Your baby’s eyes may move side to side beneath their closed eyelids.

 - Your baby’s breathing may seem irregular and may stop completely for 5 to 10 seconds (this is a condition called normal periodic breathing of infancy), before starting again with a rapid burst.

 Deep sleep, or non-rapid eye movement sleep (NREM), is when your baby doesn’t move at all and breathing is deep and regular.